KK (musician): Early life and career

-KK was born on March 26, 1956 in Minnesota, United States, to Icelandic parents but moved to Iceland with his family around the age of 10.
+KK was born on 26 March 1956, in Minnesota, United States, to Icelandic parents but moved to Iceland with his family around the age of 10.
 He attended music school in Malmö, Sweden for four years and then played his way across Europe from 1985 until 1990, when he returned to Iceland.
 He has been nominated for the Gríma Prize twice and has been awarded the Icelandic Music Prize twice.

 In 2007 he toured to Shanghai with Magnús Eiríksson ("Maggi") and Óttar Felix Hauksson in advance of the release of their next recording there and in Iceland.
-In 2010 he played with his band at the World Expo in Shanghai, representing Iceland.
+He returned to Shanghai in 2010, where he played with his band at Expo 2010, representing Iceland.

 KK appeared as supporting character "Gunnar", an Icelandic musician that is the father of Tuppence Middleton's character, Riley Blue/Gunnarsdóttir, on the Netflix series Sense8.

 Personal life

 The singer Ellen Kristjánsdóttir is KK's sister.
-He composed "When I Think of Angels" and he and Ellen perform it in memory of another sister who died in a car crash in 1992.
+He composed "I think of angels" and he and Ellen perform it in memory of their older sister, Inger, who died in a car crash in 1992.
 A video of them performing the song produced by the Icelandic Red Cross is used for Red Cross fundraising.

 Traditionally, KK and Ellen perform Christmas music every year in Reykjavík.